-DHS/HPO works closely with Bridging the Gap (BTG), which is the union of all three rural county chapters which comprise the Hawaii balance-of-state CoC representing the counties of Hawaii, Kauai, and Maui.
+DHS/HPO, the ESG program administrator, works closely with Bridging the Gap (BTG).
+This consortium is the union of all three rural county chapters which comprise the Hawaii balance-of-state CoC representing the counties of Hawaii, Kauai, and Maui.
 BTG is a geographically based group of relevant stakeholder representatives that carries out the planning responsibilities of the CoC programs.
 Community Alliance Partners (Hawaii County), Kauai Community Alliance, and the Maui Homeless Alliance are the neighbor island chapters which strive to end homelessness in their geographic areas.
-Additionally, neighbor islanders are well-represented on the Hawaii Interagency Council on Homelessness and have adopted its strategic plan as its standard.
+Neighbor islanders are well-represented on the Hawaii Interagency Council on Homelessness and have adopted its strategic plan as its standard.